CSE312: Web Applications

 • Have a desire to learn about Web Applications

-• Be able to develop software with little guidance
+• Be able to develop software with little/no guidance from the course staff

 • Be able to find, read, and understand technical documentation